 When is remote connectivity relevant?

-Operators use SCADA to monitor critical parameters (pressure, temperature, flow), receive alerts for deviations and analyze historical trends to optimize operations.
+Operators use SCADA to monitor critical parameters (pressure, temperature, flow), receive alerts for deviations and analyse historical trends to optimise operations.

 Via dashboard and HMI, you can change parameters, perform preparation or stop/start operations - even in remote locations.

-SCADA systems collect tagged data from PLCs and RTUs (often over Modbus, OPC UA or IEC 61850) and send it to control rooms, cloud platforms or analytics solutions.
+SCADA systems collect tagged data from PLCs and RTUs (often over Modbus, OPC UA or IEC 61850) and send it to control rooms, cloud platforms or analytical solutions.

-For large networks with many serial processing units, agent-mode gateways are used to reduce query intervals, improve performance and minimize network load.
+For large networks with many serial processing units, agent-mode gateways are used to reduce query intervals, improve performance and minimise network load.

 Benefits in OT environments